raghavrv98/ustraaclone/README.md

 # *_Ustraa clone assignment_*
-This is an ustraa clone assignment. please view on mobile view.
+This is an ustraa clone assignment. please review on mobile view.
 This UI is only applicable for mobile view as per the assignment.

 * *_Port_*